 Before upgrading, familiarize yourself with the new features and fixes available in the current version.
 Take the opportunity to review design decisions made during implementation of existing directory services.
-For a description of all new features and fixes, see Chapter 1, New Features in Oracle Directory Server Enterprise Edition 11g Release 1 (11.1.1), in Oracle Fusion Middleware Release Notes for Oracle Directory Server Enterprise Edition.
-For information about the new features that specifically affect migration, see Chapter 8, Architectural Changes in Directory Server Since Version 5.2.
+For a description of all new features and fixes, see Chapter 1, New Features in Directory Server Enterprise Edition 7.0, in Sun Directory Server Enterprise Edition 7.0 Release Notes.
+For information about the new features that specifically affect migration, see Chapter 6, Architectural Changes in Directory Server Since Version 5.2.

 Before migrating a server instance, ensure that the following prerequisites are met:

-Directory Server 11g Release 1 (11.1.1) must be installed.
+Directory Server 7.0 must be installed.
 The new server can be installed on the same machine as the existing server or on a different machine.

 Ensure that the new machine has sufficient local disk space to house binaries and databases for both the old and new servers, and also enough extra space to hold LDIF files containing the entries in all existing suffixes.
 You can estimate the local disk space required as somewhat larger than the following calculation.

 local space required = 2 * (space for existing server) + (space for LDIF files)